 Caroline Swords graduated from Lawrence University in 2019 with majors in psychology and neuroscience.
 She is the study coordinator for the Adolescent Mobile App RCT.
 Her research interests include rumination, non-suicidal self-injury, facial electromyography and mindfulness.
 After graduating, she hopes to attend graduate school for affective neuroscience or clinical psychology.

-Eliana Whitehouse is a junior at Lawrence University.
+Eliana Whitehouse is a senior at Lawrence University.
 She is studying Art and Psychology.
 After graduation, she intends to go to graduate school in psychology.
 She is currently interested in art therapy and mindfulness.
 When she is not studying she is the Residence Life Manager for Lawrence University’s Baking and Cooking Club, a CORE Leader, and a DIY craft enthusiast.

-El Horner is a junior at Lawrence University, where they are studying Psychology and German.
+El Horner is a senior at Lawrence University, where they are studying Psychology and German.
 After getting their BA, they plan on getting a PhD in Psychology, and becoming a professor.
 Their research interests are primarily adolescent psychology and identity development.
 Outside of their studies, they are a CORE leader, a musician, and an avid baker.

 CARE Lab 2018-2019

 Back row CARE kids, Prof. Hilt, Violin Wang, Qiushan Liu, Caroline Swords, Courtney Fine; Front row Sara Prostko, Meredith Luo, Jialun Yang

 Liesl Hostetter graduated from Lawrence in 2020 with majors in Psychology and Government.
 She is interested in how better understanding the cognitive and emotional processes of individuals can be applied to address key social issues.
 She is also a member of the Lawrence University Women’s Basketball team.